 Who says you can't go home again?
 If you grew up in middle America in the 1950s, just step inside.
 While I Love Lucy and The Donna Reed Show clips play on a television screen, you can feast on meat loaf, pot roast, or fried chicken, all served on a Formica tabletop.
-At $16, the meat loaf is one of the best inexpensive, filling dinners in any local theme park.
+At $17, the meat loaf is one of the best inexpensive, filling dinners in any local theme park.
 Enjoy it with a malted-milk shake or root-beer float (or a bottle of wine).
-The place offers some fancier dishes, like the olive oil–poached salmon, which is a good choice for lighter eaters.
-If you're not feeling totally wholesome, go for Dad's Electric Lemonade (rum, vodka, blue curaçao, sweet-and-sour mix, and Sprite), which is worth every bit of the $10.75 price tag.
+The place offers some fancier dishes, like grilled salmon with maple bourbon butter sauce, which is a good choice for lightish eaters.
+If you're not feeling totally wholesome, go for Dad's Electric Lemonade (rum, vodka, blue curaçao, sweet-and-sour mix, and Sprite), which is worth every bit of the $11.25 price tag.
 Just like Mother, the menu admonishes, "Keep your elbows off the table."

 Echo Lake, Walt Disney World, Florida, 32830, United States